 Reverse thrust after landing (engine cowls open up)

-The tips of wings were straight on previous aircraft but by curving them, wing tip vortices that occur at the wing tips can be reduced as well as drag, thus improving fuel efficiency and reducing CO2 emissions.
+The tips of wings were straight on conventional aircraft however, by curving them, wing tip vortices that occur at the wing tips can be reduced as well as drag, thus improving fuel efficiency and reducing CO2 emissions.

-As the benefits of winglets on fuel economy was expected, the JAL Group revamped nine Boeing 767 aircraft operated on long-haul routes.
-On recent aircraft, the Boeing 737-800 and 787and the Airbus A350 have winglets or wing shapes that are equally effective.
+As the benefits of winglet on fuel economy was expected, the JAL Group revamped nine Boeing 767 aircraft operated on long-haul routes.
+On recent models of aircraft, the Boeing 737-800 and 787and the Airbus A350 have winglets or wing shapes that have similar effects.